-What is Subsonic vs Supersonic Ammo?
+QUESTION: What is Subsonic vs Supersonic Ammo?

 QUESTION: Is Subsonic Ammunition Powerful?

 Since subsonic ammo is inherently less powerful, you could find yourself in a situation where a specific subsonic load in a specific gun with a specific suppressor won't cycle the action on its own.

 QUESTION: What are the benefits of using subsonic ammunition?

 ANSWER: The benefits of using subsonic ammunition include reduced noise, reduced recoil, increased accuracy, increased penetration, and the ability to use it in conjunction with suppressors.